 - Follow the “Install the Warehouse Mobile Devices Portal” section in this document to install another instance of WMDP on your server machine, under a different TCP port than the original instance.
 Let’s call this instance patched WMDP and the original instance old WMDP instance.
 As a good security practice, you should consider using a TCP port that is not exposed through your firewall to the production network, as it is still under configuration.

 - Follow the “Configure the Warehouse Mobile Devices Portal web application” section for configuring the patched WMDP.

 - Apply any customizations and execute any tests that ensure that your patched WMDP is ready to go live.

 Update the site bindings on patched WMDP and retire the old WMDP instance.

 - In IIS, stop the old WMDP instance.
-Note that this will terminate the work user sessions, but will not damage their work in progress, as the work session state is stored in Dynamics 365 for Operations.
+Note that this will terminate the work user sessions, but will not damage their work in progress, as the work session state is stored in Finance and Operations.

 - In Internet Information Services (IIS) Manger, open the Bindings for your old WMDP instance, as shown in the following screenshot.

 - Remove the default binding and close the Site Bindings window.

 - Select the patched WMDP instance site in Internet Information Services (IIS) Manger, open Bindings and create a new https binding for exactly the same port as the binding removed from the old WMDP instance.

 Your patched WMDP instance should now be live.